Usman-Far00q/Django-DRF-Learning/README.md

 <br>
 <br>

+# Postman Collection of API endpoints:
+The Postman Collection used throughout this Project can be found [here](https://github.com/Usman-Far00q/Django-DRF-Learning/blob/main/Project_Postman_Collection.json)

 <br>
 <br>

 ## A few Useful Links for learning what Serialization is in Django Rest Framework (aka DRF):
 - [Effectively Using Django REST Framework Serializers](https://testdriven.io/blog/drf-serializers/)